slowbro/slackbot/README.md

 4. run `composer update`
 5. `bin/bot start`

+## Optional/Recommended Configuration

+In order for some commands to work, you will need to set the following in the `config` table:

+1. For WolframAlpha, `INSERT INTO config VALUES ('wa.appid','YOUR_WOLFRAM_APP_ID');`
+2. For Imgur, `INSERT INTO config VALUES ('imgur.client_id','YOUR_IMGUR_CLIENT_ID'), ('imgur.client_secret','YOUR_IMGUR_CLIENT_SECRET');`

+## Using the Bot

+Slackbot comes with a number of build in commands.
+You can inspect the files in components/Slack/Event/Message/ for more details, but here's a short list.
+Note that most of these commands need the bot's name in front of them (i.e. `bot: roll 1d20`)

+1. roll: roll dice. syntax `bot: roll [number of dice]d[die side count][, ...]`
+2. reaction: paste a reaction gif based on your text. requires imgur configuration. example `bot: reaction deal with it`
+3. ping: make the bot respond with pong and the time it took to respond in ms (from the bot's perspective). `bot: ping`
+4. WolframAlpha questions.
+This one is a bit freeform, but asking the bot 'what is' 'how is' etc questions should generate a response from W|A. you need W|A config in your config table. example: `bot: what is the square root of pi?`
+5. wa: get a more detailed response from Woldfram, or ask something without having to form it into a question. example: `bot: wa 192.168.0.0/21`
+6. asl: print a randomized silly A/S/L response. `bot: asl?`
+7. password generator. ask the bot to generate you one or more passwords, which will be IMed to you. examples: `bot: give me a password`, `bot: give me 5 passwords`
+8. leave: tell the bot to leave your channel/group. `bot: leave`

 ## Using `eatpl`

 `eatpl` is a small tool for creating new EventAction classes from a TemPLate. (hence e-a-tpl).
 The syntax is like so: